Sean Spicer book tour stop at Massachusetts BJ's store nixed over 'political climate'

 There has been some confusion about the possibility of re-booting the event, but as of Tuesday afternoon it is still off the books.

 “After two different reporters called the store today to find out why the event had been canceled, we received a note from corporate saying they wanted to proceed as originally planned,” the Regnery spokesperson said.
-“However there seems to be some confusion because the store is still telling people who call that the event has been cancelled.”
+“However there seems to be some confusion because the store is still telling people who call that the event has been canceled.”

-An employee answering the phone at the Seekonk, Mass., store on Tuesday afternoon told Fox News the event had been cancelled, and said an explanation would have to come from the corporate office.
+An employee answering the phone at the Seekonk, Mass., store on Tuesday afternoon told Fox News the event had been canceled, and said an explanation would have to come from the corporate office.

-Multiple officials have not returned emails and telephone calls from Fox News requesting further details or explanation.
+Multiple officials have not returned emails and telephone calls from Fox News requesting further details.

-This particular BJ’s has hosted book signings for stars of reality television programs including “The Real Housewives of New Jersey,” and “Cake Boss,” but it’s unclear if it’s ever been the venue for a political guest.
+This particular BJ’s has hosted book signings for stars of reality television programs including “The Real Housewives of New Jersey” and “Cake Boss,” but it’s unclear if it’s ever been the venue for a political guest.

 The Spicer cancellation marks the latest incident of a Trump administration official or alumnus facing fallout over their affiliation.